 What are the solar incentives for Massachusetts homeowners?

 Massachusetts is one of the nation’s leaders in solar incentives.
-A good portion of a purchased system can largely be covered by the Federal and State programs, but with the rules being scrutinized daily, it’s a wise move to start your solar plan as soon as possible.
+Federal and State programs can cover much of a purchased system.
+Yet legislatures are scrutinizing the rules daily, making it a wise to start your solar plan as soon as possible.
 More about residential incentives for solar.